 Another downside with day trading is that you don’t benefit from the long-term tailwind in the stock market, as you do in swing trading:

-We prefer end-of-day trading where we enter at the close (but sometimes exit at the open).
+Swing strategies and end-of-day trading are where we enter at the close (but sometimes exit at the open).
 This is the same as swing trading.

 Many argue they will day trade to avoid the overnight “risk” in the stock market.
 But the long-term trend suggests that you get well awarded for taking this “risk”: all the gains since 1993 have come from the close until the next day’s open (the overnight trading edge).
 There has been no money to be made intraday from the open to the close.